You’ll never know everything about a person.

 Kaleb’s scent grew the more she trailed it, but as it did, another did as well.
 It was thick and musty, almost coppery even.
 She felt as though she could taste it as she breathed it in.
 It was so familiar, yet unfamiliar at the same time.
 It was a perplexing smell; one that left her stomach knotting in discomfort.

 The fur on her neck stood on end as another scent made its appearance.
 Abruptly, she stopped, immediately having second thoughts.
 Kale was a big boy.
 He could handle himself.
 Yet, she didn’t turn around.
 If she were in his place, he would have continued looking for her.
 So, she did.

 The trail brought her to a broken bench which left much to be questioned.
 What did this have to do with him?
-Why would he break a bench to begin with?
+Why would he break a bench?
 The other scent was all over here as well.
 Had he gotten into a fight?
 Whatever happened, her brother’s scent was also all over the place.

-A drop rain hit her head, and she looked up to the sky.
+A drop rain hit her head, and she looked up at the sky.
 Within seconds, that single drop turned into several, then a shower of raindrops came crashing down.

 Just like that, the trail was gone.
 She couldn’t pick up on a thing.